Resource Overview

 A self-portrait of Rachael while she is living on a Danish farm that is owned by the granddaughter of Hana’s foster mother from World War II.
 Photo by Rachael Cerrotti, 2017

-Access to the podcast, as well as additional supporting materials can all be found at the We Share The Same Sky page in IWitness.
+Access to the podcast, as well as additional supporting materials—including IWitness student activities, academic standards alignment, and general strategies for teaching with podcasts—can all be found at the We Share The Same Sky page in IWitness.

 Note: Due to the subject nature, the podcast is appropriate for older students, grades 10-12.
 As always, teachers should review the content fully in advance to determine its appropriateness for their student population.